Keyword Research

 According to the same study conducted by Ahrefs, there appears to be a direct correlation between the Number of Referring Domains leading to a page and the Organic Search Traffic.

-referring domains search traffic
+Correlation between referring domains and organic search traffic

 This chart poses the question of whether it’s possible to rank for target keywords, having no links to the page and the answer is that it really depends on one thing.
 Firstly, it really helps if the page that is without backlinks is part of a website with high authority, meaning that it has backlinks to other pages on the same website.
 The stronger the overall authority of the website, the stronger the likelihood of other pages without backlinks to rank.
 This also doesn’t come without ‘ifs”.
 In this case, when you have a website that is authoritative in a niche, it’s really important to use the power of internal linking to pass down link-juice to pages without backlinks.